Scholarships in Peru

 Immerse Yourself in Incan Ruins and Indigenous Language Studies

-Peru is one of the most popular destinations for students of Spanish American studies.
-U.S. colleges have a long history of exchange programs that make semester and summer programs possible and convenient.
-Students often have the unique opportunity to home stay with Peruvian families, where they have the chance to experience the language in its colloquial state.
-Students who participate in Peruvian studies may go for language and culture or for the archaeological and historical experience.
+U.S. colleges have a long history of exchange programs that make semester and summer programs convenient.
+Students often have the unique opportunity to stay with Peruvian families in their own homes, where they have the chance to experience colloquial language and local customs.

 Scholarship Programs

-Sigma Delta Pi is the Hispanic Honor Society that supports the studies of accomplished Spanish language students.
-The society always features a new array of scholarships, all of which are aimed at providing monetary assistance for those students wishing to advance their studies abroad in a Spanish American country.
+The National Collegiate Hispanic Honor Society, Sigma Delta Pi, is a strong advocate for accomplished Spanish language students.
+The society features a changing array of scholarships, and many are aimed at providing monetary assistance for undergraduates and graduates who want to advance their studies or conduct research abroad in a Latin American country.
 One of the regularly featured destinations is Peru.
-Not only may students continue advanced language studies, but also Peru is renowned for its Incan ruins such as Cuzco and Machu Picchu.
+Not only may students continue advanced language studies, but Peru also is renowned for its Incan ruins, such as Cuzco and Machu Picchu.
 Archaeology and environmental studies are also popular goals of abroad studies in Peru.

-- Compton Fund is designed to help offset the cost for students interested in an abroad program that is focused on peace or community service.
+• The Compton Fund is designed to help offset the cost for students interested in an abroad program that is focused on peace initiatives, environmental sustainability or community service.
 Preference is shown to minority applicants.

 The University of South Florida’s Institute for the Study of Latin America and the Caribbean sponsors regular programs of study abroad in Latin American countries, including destinations in Peru.
 The ISLAC Summer Study Abroad programs are available through scholarships to qualified students.
 Selection is based on a combination of academic merit and financial need.
 Graduate students may apply for Student Research Awards, which provide much needed funds to study abroad and conduct research necessary for their degrees.

-Keep in mind that many abroad programs change from year to year.
-But Peru is a common destination for colleges with archaeology and Latin American studies programs.
+Remember that many study abroad programs change country destinations.
+Peru is a common destination for colleges with archaeology and Latin American studies programs.
 Also, scholarships are typically available to international studies students, but most applicants are handled on a first-come-first-served basis and selection is typically based on academics in combination with financial need.
 So keep checking with the college of your choice.